-The Complainant and the Respondent, respectively, in situations involving genderbased misconduct, dating violence, domestic violence, sexual assault, or stalking may be accompanied to any meeting or hearing by the advisor of their choice through the course of case management, investigation, adjudication, and the appeal process.
-Witnesses or others involved in the Gender-Based Misconduct Process are not permitted to bring another person to any meeting or hearing.
+The Complainant and the Respondent, respectively, may be accompanied to any meeting or hearing by an advisor of their choice through the course of the disciplinary process.
+Witnesses or others involved in the disciplinary process are not permitted to bring another person to any meeting or hearing, absent an approved disability accommodation.
+Advisors may support the student and provide advice during the disciplinary process.
+Parties are expected to maintain the same, single advisor throughout the process but are not required to bring their advisor to all meetings.